pramcistudent/bookstore-milestone-four/TESTING.md

 - The cart quantity and total price are update to reflect the changes made.
 - Tooltips appear when hovered over each icon.
 - Two step confirmation is used when the `Delete` icon is clicked.
 A popup is displayed asking the user `Are you sure you want to remove the item from cart?`.
-- Clicking ok removes the item from cart and updates the basket total value to reflect changes made.
+- Clicking `Ok` removes the item from cart and updates the basket total value to reflect changes made.
 - `Continue Shopping` button redirects to the correct page.
 - Clicking the `Pay with Card` button brings up the stripe payment interface.
 Using the Stripe Test Payment method I used the below Visa numbers to test the stripe payment: